 - Alloy Wheels: Aluminum rims increase the value of your ride compared to standard steel ones.
 You could sell these to refurb shops, or even scrap aluminum for a better rate than the car shell itself.

-- Car Battery: If you pull it out yourself, lead-acid batteries are a breeze to remove and nearly every scrap yard will pay separately, usually a higher amount than mixed metal.
+- Car Battery: If you pull it out yourself, lead-acid batteries are a breeze to remove, and nearly every scrap yard will pay separately, usually a higher amount than mixed metal.

 - GPS and Electronics: Modern head units, sensors, and computer modules are expensive to replace.
 Buyers are willing to pay a steady stream of cash for your tech, if it’s still functional, when you list it online.